sebastiansimmons/HW0-Galaxy-Explorers-CSCI-389/README.md

 ## Part 3
 Float and int16_t were the fastest data types.
 Increasing the size of the int also increased the time it took to calculate each vector.

+## Part 4
+Python took 211,412 kilobytes while C++ took 52,088 kilobytes of memory.
+Python was a little less than an order of magnitude more RAM intentsive than C++.